getflip/swirl/.changeset/soft-lobsters-approve.md

 "@getflip/swirl-components-react": patch
 ---

-Adjust cards to have xl border radius; add a prop for borderless cards
+Add a prop for borderless cards; fix visibility of carousel buttons on iOS